 Is hot tub water grey water?

-Hot tub water is considered grey water, just as bath water and other water used in the home is.
+Hot tub water is considered grey water, just as bath water and other household water are.